hci-lab-um/heuristics-for-test-tool-design/H04-What-communication-needs-or-preferences-do-those-people-have.md

 - what different media are required to maximise accessibility?

 ## Activities, tools and techniques to help answer the questions
-To understand Who communicates how you need to understand people’s characteristics, particularly their preferred communication styles.
+To understand *Who communicates how* you need to understand people’s characteristics, particularly their preferred communication styles.
 Use the answer to this heuristic question to help you further enrich your personas and your understanding of your stakeholders.

 You will need to either understand the specific communication preferences of your specific users, or make generalized personas based on a communication model, for example the DISC profiles.
-This is affected by people role/work persona – their behavior in work, rather than their personality,
+This is affected by people role/work persona – their behavior in work, rather than their personality.

 You also must consider accessibility needs and how those affect the choice of media, input and output options, etc.  You can use the accessibility analysis as a way to improve the communication through the tool for everyone.
 Accessibility needs may be permanent, situational or temporary.
 Accessibility needs may be based on sensory, physical, cognitive and emotional states.

 Activities:
-- Look at the DISC profile communication preferences either to inform personas, or to carry out DISC profiling;
+- Look at the[DISC profile communication preferences](https://tonyrobbins.com/disc/) either to inform personas, or to carry out DISC profiling - not to run a profile on everyone, but to think about the different communication needs and preferences shown in that model;
-- Use the Microsoft Inclusive Design Methodology to guide your design process by following their Inclusive 101 guidebook;
+- Use the [Microsoft Inclusive Design Methodology](https://inclusive.microsoft.design/) to guide your design process by following their [Inclusive 101 guidebook](https://inclusive.microsoft.design/tools-and-activities/Inclusive101Guidebook.pdf);
-- A fun workshop developed by the Accessible Reality team supported by the University of Dundee is the “Pirates” workshop which helps you think about the different types of access needs that a person may have.
+- A fun workshop developed by the [Accessible Reality](http://accessible-reality.org/) team supported by the University of Dundee is the “Pirates” workshop which helps you think about the different types of access needs that a person may have.
-- Maybe something here on How Might We questions?
-TBD

 Tip: Look at the Quality in Use attributes before you prioritize the product attributes, to make sure you focus designing for the optimal product attributes to meet the testers’ QiU/UX requirements for the tool.